What is a customer health score?

 Some Customer Success management solutions, including Natero, allow health scores to be fine-tuned for the needs of each business.

-For example, some CSM teams might prefer to focus on the activity level of their customers or emphasize certain feature usage above all else.
+For example, certain CSM teams prefer to focus on the activity level of their customers or emphasize certain feature usage above all else.
 Other organizations may place less value on user activity and rely more heavily on NPS scores or other non-usage data.

 As you think about potential metrics, resist the urge to include everything right away.
 Too many metrics can create a lot of noise that will make it harder for you to validate your initial results.
-Instead, start with just a few metrics and add new metrics over time to continuously refine the accuracy of your health score model.
+Instead, start with a few metrics and add new data points over time to refine the accuracy of your health score model.

 Not All Metrics Are Equally Important